 Depending on the version you have bought and the keyboard you have, the software might support more DSPs than those actually available in your keyboard.
 See here for a more in-depth explanation.

-To limit the number of DSPs the program let you use to match the number of those actually provided by your hardware, you have to launch the program with an appropriate switch.
-We initially provide an in depth explanation for advanced users; normal users can ignore all this and just click on the right icon (as explained later).
+To limit the number of DSPs the program let you use, to match the number of those actually provided by your hardware, you have to launch the program with an appropriate switch.

 The supported switches (to be passed to the command line) are:

 To completely remove the program from your computer, you simply have to delete the installation folder (and the desktop icons).
-Nothing else has been written on your system.
+Nothing else has been written to your system.